What is Corporate Governance? Definition, Principles & Importance

 Difference Between Corporate Governance and Corporate Social Responsibility

-While both corporate governance and corporate social responsibility (CSR) are important for the success and sustainability of a company, they differ in their focus, objectives, and impact.
+Both corporate governance and corporate social responsibility (CSR) are important for a company’s success and sustainability.
+However, they differ in focus, objectives, and impact.

 Point of DistinctionCorporate Governance (CG)Corporate Social Responsibility (CSR)